aiven/devportal/docs/tools/cli/service/connection-info.rst

 ``avn service connection-info redis uri``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the connection uri needed to connect to a certain Aiven for Redis® service.
+Retrieves the connection URI needed to connect to a certain Aiven for Redis®* service.

 .. list-table::
   :header-rows: 1